prabhuignoto/smart-tagz/docs/guide/accessibility.md

 # Accessibility

-Smart-Tagz is designed with accessibility as a first-class feature, meeting **WCAG 2.1 Level AA** standards.
+Smart-Tagz is designed with accessibility as a first-class feature, built to meet **WCAG 2.1 Level AA** standards.

 ## Accessibility Features